 FILTERING THE GHRITA

-Ø After the Ghrita siddhi lakshanas it should be immediately filtered or otherwise the paka may change because of the heat absorbed by the vessel and there by the Ghrita looses the expected efficacy.
+After the Ghrita siddhi lakshanas it should be immediately filtered or otherwise the paka may change because of the heat absorbed by the vessel and thereby the Ghrita loses the expected efficacy.
 The vessel should be removed from the fire or the fire should be put off and filtered immediately.

-Ø After filtering, the kalka is put into the nishpeedana yantra and squeezed to get the Ghrita part absorbed by it.
+After filtering, the kalka is put into the nishpeedana yantra and squeezed to get the Ghrita part absorbed by it.
 When the kalka is hot we get maximum Ghrita while squeezing.
-As it cools the amount of Ghrita obtained will be less and there occurs loss in Ghrita.In order to prevent the loss, filtering and squeezing is done when it is hot itself.
+As it cools the amount of Ghrita obtained will be less and there occurs loss in Ghrita.In order to prevent the loss, filtering and squeezing are done when it is hot itself.

 ADDITION OF GANDHA DRAVYA